mgkid3310/AWESome/README.md

 Brings air density and wind into consideration.
 Air density
 is calulated based on altitude, temperature and humidity.
-Landing speed should be set with TAS (True Air Speed), not
+This requires landing speed to be set based on TAS (True
-ground speed.
-In case of crosswinds, de-crab or sideslip
+Air Speed), and have air density (altimeter) considered.
-landings will be required.
+In case of crosswinds, de-crab or sideslip landings will be
-Can enable/disable at addon settings (enabled as default),
+needed.
+Can enable/disable at addon settings (enabled as
-and effects of wind can be adjusted with "Wind Multiplier"
+default), and effects of wind can be adjusted with "Wind
-setting.
+Multiplier" setting.
 NOTICE : in low-FPS and high-speed situation, this feature
 MAY cause some sutters. if it does so, please temporarily
 disable this feature in addon settings.